La dama del alba: Act II

 The Grandfather realizes that The Pilgrim is the personification of death; he recognizes her from a near-death experience he had years before in the mine accident which killed all the children, total of seven, of the family servant, Telva.
 He pleads with her to leave his family alone, as they have suffered enough already because of her.
 The Pilgrim had actually come to kill Martin but was unable to, because she was asleep when Martin was supposed to die.
 Described in very human terms in the play, she explains she is merely fulfilling her mission, and doesn't like having to be present whenever someone dies.
 She explains to the grandfather she has a difficult life, never being able to die yet being death itself.
 The grandfather takes pity on her referring to her as a "poor woman."
 Meanwhile, Martin brings back a girl by the name of Adela, who had tried to commit suicide in the river.
 The Pilgrim admits that she wasn't expecting the young girl's death.
 Even so, she says that Adela will again search for her (death), and next time she will find it.
-The grandfather is told by the pilgrim that he and the family will be happy at her return despite the fact that when she returns in seven months, it will be to take the life of Adela.
+The grandfather is told by the pilgrim that he and the family will be happy at her return despite the fact that when she returns in seven months, it will be to take the life of a woman.